apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 To learn more about this topic, [please review this guide](../installation/CouchDb-Authentication.html).

-Principal transformation settings for this feature are available [here](Configuration-Properties-Common.html#authentication-principal-transformation) under the configuration key `cas.authn.couchDb`.
+Principal transformation settings for this feature are available [here](Configuration-Properties-Common.html#authentication-principal-transformation) under the configuration key `cas.authn.couch-db`.
-Password encoding  settings for this feature are available [here](Configuration-Properties-Common.html#password-encoding) under the configuration key `cas.authn.couchDb`.
+Password encoding  settings for this feature are available [here](Configuration-Properties-Common.html#password-encoding) under the configuration key `cas.authn.couch-db`.

 Common configuration settings for this feature are available [here](Configuration-Properties-Common.html#couchdb-configuration) under the configuration key `cas.authn`.